Library Strategic Plan

 LIBRARY HISTORIES BY BRANCH

-About Bull Run Regional Library
+Bull Run Library

 The 25,000 square foot building features a 24 hour book drop, Community Room, a Quiet Study Room, and a Children's and Young Adult area.
 Bull Run provides materials for adults, children and young adults in print and electronic/digital formats.
 Bull Run offers programming for all ages as well as English and Spanish conversation clubs and a book discussion group.

 Central Library first opened its doors in 1971.
 While library service to the residents of Prince William County and the cities of Manassas and Manassas Park was established in July 1952, a library bond referendum for the construction of the first permanent building did not take place until November 1967.

 On February 26, 1968, Roger J. Costello, Mayor of Manassas Park, offered the Library Board a gift from the town of Manassas Park of approximately six acres and $100,000 to build a library between Parkside Elementary/Middle School and Route 28.
 Central Library opened for business on January 21, 1971.
 For many years, Central Library served as the headquarters location for library administration and technical services.